azmat-y/waysync/README.md

 # Introduction
-WayClipSync enables clipboard sharing between guest and host in wayland environments using wl-clipboard.
+waysync enables clipboard sharing between guest and host in wayland environments using wl-clipboard.

-## Why
+## Why?
 Clipboard sharing between guest and host does not work under a wayland session with `virt-manager`, `spice-vdagent` only handles the case for X-session.